 Particulars of Borrowings and Nature of Security Rate of interest Repayment Schedule Outstanding as on March 31, 2022 Outstanding as on March 31, 2021 Interest of 6 months MCLR + Spread To be repaid in 10 equal quarterly installments after moratorium period of 18 months 400.00 2,000.00 Term Loan from AU Small Finance Bank Limited is taken for a tenure of 36 months and is secured by a first pari passu charge by way of hypothecation of the the 1.20 times book debts / loan receivable of the Company.
 Repo rate of 1 year TBILL + spread To be repaid in 36 equal monthly installments 2,355.38 - Term Loan from AU Small Finance Bank Limited is taken for a tenure of 36 months and is secured by a first pari passu charge by way of hypothecation of the the 1.10 times book debts / loan receivable of the Company.
-Interest of 1 year TBILL + spread To be repaid in 12 equal quarterly installments 215.55 1384.79 (ii) From Others Term Loan from Bajaj Finance Limited is taken for a Interest of 1 year HDFC Bank MCLR + Spread To be repaid in 36 equal monthly installments 1,873.61 - Term Loan from Tata Capital Financial Services Limited is taken for a tenure of 48 months and is secured by a first pari passu charge by way of hypothecation of the the 1.20 times book debts / loan receivable of the Company.
+Interest of 1 year TBILL + spread To be repaid in 12 equal quarterly installments 215.55 1384.79 (ii) From Others Term Loan from Bajaj Finance Limited is taken for a tenure of 36 months and is secured by a first pari passu charge by way of hypothecation of the the 1.20 times book debts / loan receivable of the Company.
+HDFC Bank MCLR + To be repaid in 36 equal monthly installments 1,873.61 - secured by a first pari passu charge by way of hypothecation of the the 1.20 times book debts / loan receivable of the Company.
 Interest of Tata's LTLR - Spread To be repaid in 12 equal quarterly installments after moratorium period of 12 months 1,996.72 - Term Loan from Tata Capital Financial Services Interest of Tata's LTLR - Spread To be repaid in 12 equal quarterly installments after moratorium period of 12 months 1,673.39 3,013.51